-In the U.S., as of December 31, 2019, we have 71 issued or allowed patents expiring on various dates between 2020 and 2036 as well as numerous pending patent applications.
+In the U.S., as of December 31, 2020, we have 73 issued or allowed patents expiring on various dates between 2021 and 2038 as well as numerous pending patent applications.
 We have foreign counterpart patent filings for most of our U.S. issued patents and patent applications.
 These patents and patent applications are directed to various inventions including compositions of matter, methods of making and using these compositions for multiple applications, methods for drug screening and discovery, developmental biological processes, and patents which relate to our proprietary technologies.

 Fimepinostat and other Targeted Drug Candidates.
-As of December 31, 2019, we have 26 issued or allowed U.S. patents that expire on various dates between 2027 and 2032, including patents covering the composition of matter for fimepinostat, which expires in 2032.
+As of December 31, 2020, we have 27 issued or allowed U.S. patents that expire on various dates between 2027 and 2032, including patents covering the composition of matter for fimepinostat, which expires in 2032.
 We also have several U.S. and foreign utility patent applications directed to our novel small molecules.
 Our patents and patent applications cover compositions of matter, methods of manufacturing these molecules, formulations, and methods of using these molecules to treat a variety of therapeutic indications.
 We intend to continue to file additional U.S. and foreign applications as the programs progress.

-CA-170, CA-4948, CA-327 and Aurigene Collaboration Programs.
+CA-4948, CA-170, CA-327 and other Aurigene Collaboration Programs.
 In conjunction with the October 2015 exercise of options to license the PDL1/VISTA and IRAK-4 programs, the October 2016 exercise of our option to license the PDL1/TIM3 program under this collaboration, and the March 2018 exercise of our option to the fourth program in immuno-oncology, we obtained world-wide (except for India and Russia) exclusive licenses to the Aurigene intellectual property relevant to the program.
-The portfolio consists of filings which cover various genera of compounds from each program and methods of use thereof.
-As of December 31, 2019, there are 14 issued or allowed U.S. patents included in such filings.
+The portfolio consists of U.S. and foreign filings which cover various genera of compounds from each program and methods of use thereof.
+As of December 31, 2020, there are 14 issued or allowed U.S. patents expiring between 2030 and 2038 included in such filings.

 Erivedge and the Hedgehog Signaling Pathway.
-As of December 31, 2019, we have 31 issued U.S. patents expiring on various dates between 2020 and 2036, which relate to the Hedgehog signaling pathway, including patents covering Erivedge's composition of matter, which expires in 2028.
+As of December 31, 2020, we have 22 issued U.S. patents expiring on various dates between 2021 and 2036, which relate to the Hedgehog signaling pathway, including patents covering Erivedge's composition of matter, which expires in 2028.
 Our patents and patent applications cover proteins, and certain small molecule agonists and inhibitors of the Hedgehog signaling pathway, drug screening and discovery methods, as well as methods of using Hedgehog proteins, antibodies or small molecules to activate or inhibit the Hedgehog signaling pathway for a variety of therapeutic indications or diagnostic uses.
 In addition, we have filed foreign patent applications corresponding to many of the aforementioned U.S. filings that could provide additional patent protection for products that activate or inhibit the Hedgehog signaling pathway.